 The passing of a loved one often leaves families with a financial burden that can be difficult to manage.
 Cremation is often chosen because it’s an efficient and cost-effective option that costs less than other funeral services, which frees the family from unnecessary financial burdens.

 Neptune Society is America’s largest provider of affordable cremation services.
-Over the past 40 years, we’ve assisted countless families and caregivers carry out the final wishes of their loved ones with dignity and respect.
+Since 1973, we’ve assisted countless families and caregivers carry out the final wishes of their loved ones with dignity and respect.

 If you think cremation may be the right choice for you, contact us today at 1 (800) 637-8863 to discuss the arrangements for your dearly departed or click here to preplan your own final arrangements.